Rubrics-project/WeCheckUx/README.md

 - Then, in the project directory (react/ folder), run `npm run dev`
 - The page will reload when you make changes.\
   You may also see any lint errors in the console.
+- Open a web browser and navigate to `http://localhost:3000` to see the website.

 ### `php artisan serve`

 - Run another terminal, go to the backend folder running `cd backend`
 - Run `composer install`
 - Run `php artisan serve`
+- Run the development server with Xamp or Mamp

 ## Contributors :family_woman_woman_girl_girl: